tinymce/tinymce-docs/_includes/configuration/insert-toolbar.md

 ## insert_toolbar

-The **insert_toolbar** enables you to specify toolbar items to include in the [inlite]({{ site.baseurl }}/themes/inlite) themes insert toolbar.
-It is recommended that you only have insert related controls in this toolbar.
+The **insert_toolbar** option enables you to specify toolbar items to include in the [quickui]({{ site.baseurl }}/plugins/quickui) plugin Insert minibar.
+It is recommended that you only have controls in this toolbar related to inserting content.
 However, nothing is restricting you to use any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols).

 **Type:** `String`